-3 Challenges for 21st Century Youth Leaders
+3 Challenges for Today's Youth Leaders

-In a previous post, I outlined five important lessons for 21st century youth pastors.
+In a previous post, I outlined five important lessons for 21stcentury youth pastors.
 Today, I'm going to switch gears by discussing three of the biggest challenges youth leaders face on a daily basis.

 1) The Parent-Youth Pastor Relationship